A personal injury case arises when one person suffers a physical injury due to someone else’s act or failure to act.

 What is the Statute of Limitations in Florida?

 The statute of limitations sets the deadline by which you must file a lawsuit.
-In Florida, the personal injury statute of limitations is four years after the injury occurred, with some exceptions.
+In Florida, the personal injury statute of limitations was recently changed.
+There’s a four-year time limit for accidents occurring on or before 3/23/2023, and a two-year time limit for those that take place after that date.

 If the accident killed the victim, the plaintiff usually has only two years from the date of death to file a wrongful death claim.